 Step 2: Contact Your Health Plan's Special Investigations Unit (SIU)

-- Ask for a reference or case number for your report.
+- Ask for a case number.

 Step 3: Notify Your Employer's HR or Benefits Administrator